quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part60_2.2.1_IEEE_Floa.md

 ---

 #### Computer Number Representations
 Background context explaining how computers represent numbers using binary bits.
-The most basic unit is a bit (0 or 1), and \( N \) bits can store integers in the range [0, \(2^N-1\)].
+The most basic unit is a bit (0 or 1), and $N $ bits can store integers in the range [0,$2^N-1$].

-:p How do \( N \)-bit integers work?
+:p How do $N$-bit integers work?
 ??x
-An \( N \)-bit integer can represent numbers from 0 to \( 2^N - 1 \).
+An $N $-bit integer can represent numbers from 0 to $2^N - 1$.
 The first bit is used for the sign (0 for positive), so the actual range decreases by one when considering signed integers.
 For example, an 8-bit integer can represent values from 0 to 255.

 ```java
 public class BitManipulation {